gamedev-studies/game-engine-analyser/README.md

 ## Setting up
 This entire approach was written and run on Ubuntu 20.04.5 LTS.
 In order to run all scripts, you will need to install the following:
 - Python 3.8
+- All Python packages from requirements.txt (in this folder)
 - Perl 5
 - Pharo Launcher (from pharo.org)